AraBlocks/ara-util/README.md

 <a name="getaddress"></a>
 ### `async util.getAddressFromDID(did, keyringOpts)`

-Retrieves the Ethereum address associated with a `DID`.
+Retrieves the Ethereum address associated with a DID.

 - `did` - The `DID` from which to obtain the Ethereum address
 - `keyringOpts` - optional Keyring options